Azure/GPT-RAG/docs/GUIDE.md

 Deploy the application components by connecting through the Data Science VM with Bastion (Step 9 or manual setup in Step 10) or by directly accessing the VNet via a secure connection like ExpressRoute or VPN.

+> [!NOTE]
-If you have direct VNet access, you can deploy from your own machine, eliminating the need for a Bastion VM.
-Instructions for both options are below:
+> If you have direct VNet access, you can deploy from your own machine, eliminating the need for a Bastion VM.
+Instructions for both options are below.

 **Access VNet from Your Machine**: